i-oktav-i/storybook-react-utils/README.md

   <code>getCssVarWrapper</code>
 </h3>

-getCssVarWrapper creates wrapper and argsTypes for css variable.
+Creates wrapper and argsTypes for css variable.
 By default controls type is `{type: 'text'}`, another control config can be provided with second argument

 ```ts
 import {